HansikaW/hatteland-poc/README.md

 ### Integration tests

-for test purpose with new secret key
+for test purpose --> new secret key